Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

 	```

 	> Note: These instructions assume that your shell sources from `~/.profile` when a new terminal is opened.
 That may not be the case depending on what shell you use and how you have it configured.
 Starting with macOS Catalina, the [default shell is `zsh`](https://support.apple.com/en-us/HT208050) which uses `~/.zshrc` instead.

+	> Note: You must open a new shell instance or manually run the export statements in your shell before proceeding.
+Adding the export statements to your `~/.profile` does not update the environment variables in active shell instances.

 5. Build the Moddable command line tools, simulator, and debugger from the command line: